Yakov-Bader/onlineAuctionAPI/README.md

 ## Sales
 **GET** [https://onlineauctionapi.herokuapp.com/sales](https://onlineauctionapi.herokuapp.com/sales)
 describe: this is for getting the list of sales for the home page
-no parameters needed;
+required parameters: email, password;
+response: `{"status": "error", "message": "I don't recognize you"}`
-response array of up to 10 objects of sales:
+response: array of up to 10 objects of sales:
 ```
 [{      "saleid": "saleid",
         "admin": "admin email",